saltyorg/docs/docs/reference/server.md

 Best results are seen with an actual dedicated server, not a VPS like those available from Linode, Vultr, or the like or a virtualized setup like proxmox.
 Linodes, Vultr "Cloud Compute", Hetzner "Cloud Servers", and probably others like them, in particular, are known to _not_ work in at least one significant way; NZBGet reports 0 available disk space while Sonarr, Radarr, and tools like `df` and `du` report disk space as expected.

 A commonly-asked question is ["can I run saltbox on this server?"](guides/chazguides/server.md)

-IMPORTANT NOTE ABOUT HETZNER: Plex Inc has recently [mid-October 2023] instituted network roadblocks that cause problems connecting to Plex servers running in Hetzner datacenters.
-This can be worked around by putting Plex behind a VPN using Gluetun, but this is of course an added complication.
-If you are starting fresh, perhaps consider a host other than Hetzner, assuming you want to use Plex.

 You will need root access to install Saltbox.